Security Deposit Withholding Dispute Calculator

 - Bad faith: a fact-specific concept that often involves knowingly improper withholding or ignoring clear legal duties.
 In this tool, selecting yes adds one extra base amount so you can compare outcomes quickly.

-Math is only one part of a deposit dispute.
-If you plan to negotiate, send a demand letter, or file in small claims, you usually need a clear timeline and organized documents.
-The goal is to show not just that money was withheld, but why the withholding was unlawful or unsupported.
+Math is only one part of a security deposit withholding dispute.
+If you plan to negotiate, send a demand letter, or file in small claims, you usually need a clear timeline and organized documents that show why the withholding was not justified.

 Documents to gather